-- Transient Cyber Asset resides within a location with restricted physical access.
-The intent is that the Transient Cyber Asset is maintained within a Physical Security Perimeter or other physical location that manages unauthorized physical access to the device. - Full disk encryption with authentication is an option that can be used to protect a Transient Cyber Asset from unauthorized physical access.
+- Transient Cyber Asset resides within a location with rFor restricted physical access t the intent is that the Transient Cyber Asset is maintained within a Physical Security Perimeter or other physical location or enclosure that uses physical access controls to protect manages unauthorized physical access to the device Transient Cyber Asset. - Full disk encryption with authentication is an option that can be used employed to protect a Transient Cyber Asset from unauthorized physical accessuse.
 However, it is important that authentication be required to decrypt the device.
-For example, pre-boot authentication, or power-on authentication, provides a secure, tamper-proof environment external to the operating system as a trusted authentication layer.
-Authentication prevents anything being read from the hard disk until the user has confirmed they have the correct password or other credentials. - Multi-factor authentication is used to ensure the identity of the person accessing the device. - Theft recovery tools that can be used to remotely wipe or lockout systems if they are stolen or lost. - When selecting to use other methods that mitigate the risk of unauthorized use to those listed, entities need to have documentation that identifies how the other method(s) meet mitigation of the risk of unauthorized use.
+For example, preboot authentication, or power-on authentication, provides a secure, tamper-proof environment external to the operating system as a trusted authentication layer.
+Authentication prevents anything data from being read from the hard disk until the user has confirmed they have the correct password or other credentials.
+By performing the authentication prior to the system decrypting and booting, the risk that an unauthorized person may manipulate the Transient Cyber Asset is mitigated.